All The Martech In The World Won't Make You a Marketer

 I'm not an unbridled cheerleader of Martech.
 I don't do bleeding edge just because someone tells me it's the wave of the future and if I don't get on the bandwagon, I'm going to be left behind.
 Not only have I been responsible as a marketer for selling tech that wasn't used properly or wasn't needed by the acquirer; but, I have been involved in the product development side.
 So, I don't get all excited when someone launches some new tech that is going to solve all my problems, etc.

-What fries me is that people, when it comes to tech, have put their brains on hold and all anyone of the so-called tech evangelists has to do is a "talking head" gig on some news show and bingo, we have new technology that we all have to adopt.
+What fries me is that people, when it comes to tech, have put their brains on hold and all anyone of the so-called tech evangelists has to do is a "talking head" gig on some news show and bingo, we're off chasing bright shinny objects...new technology that we all have to adopt.
 Talk about lemmings.

 We also seem to experience a case of the "emperor has no clothes" as well, when it comes to all things tech.
-Yeah, the media loves tech...besides high school shooting...it gives them something to keep 24/7 news shows rolling and talking heads employed.
+Yeah, the media loves tech...besides high school shootings, hurricanes, and the latest tweet from the White House.
+It gives them something to keep 24/7 news shows rolling and talking heads employed.

 Regardless of the cause, there's a lot of "we must adopt it or be left behind" thinking going on and people seem to have forgotten to apply good business sense and practices, especially when it comes to Martech.